Smartsheet vs Airtable for Operations Teams 2026: The Data-Driven Breakdown

 Who Should Choose Smartsheet?

-Smartsheet is the safer enterprise choice — and I mean that genuinely.
-You should pick it if:
+Look, Smartsheet is the safer enterprise bet — and I mean that as a genuine compliment, not a knock.
+You should go with it if:

 - Your ops team runs formal project management with phases, milestones, and dependencies